ScaleSmall/hillcosite/AUTOMATED_GBP_RATING_SETUP.md

 ## Overview

-Your automated Google Business Profile rating system is **fully deployed and ready**!
+The automated Google Business Profile rating infrastructure is **fully deployed and ready**!

+⚠️ **Current Status**: Website is using static placeholder values (4.9 stars, 150 reviews) because API credentials have not been provided yet.

-Once you configure the environment variables, your system will:
+Once the client provides Google Places API credentials and you configure the environment variables, the system will:
-- ✅ Automatically fetch your GBP rating **every day at 9 AM UTC** (3 AM CST)
+- ✅ Automatically fetch the GBP rating **every day at 9 AM UTC** (3 AM CST)
 - ✅ Store the rating history in your Supabase database
 - ✅ Display the rating on your website (only if 4.5+ stars)
 - ✅ Send email alerts if rating drops below 4.5